flotpython/webintro/notebooks/21-grid-layout.md

 <!-- #region hide_input=true -->
 mostly the same, but :
-* header and footers have a fixed size
+* header and footer have a fixed size
 * only change is to replace
   * `grid-template-rows: auto` with
   * `grid-template-rows: 50px 1fr 100px`